Ahh Rome! We spent 3 days in the eternal city and fell head over heels in love with it.

 - Walk down the winding streets and you will find yourself at the Trevi Fountain.
 Don’t forget to make a wish and throw a coin!
 Legend has it that throwing one, two or three coins into the fountain (with your right hand over your left shoulder) ensures that (a) you will return to Rome (b) you will fall in love with a Roman and (c) you will marry that Roman.

 - About 5-7 minutes away from the Spanish steps, is this absolutely gorgeous street, Via Margutta.
-Via Margutta is a short street with a long history, three blocks going back 2,000 years.
+It is a short street with a long history, three blocks going back 2,000 years.
 Mostly residential, lined with ivy, cobblestones and window boxes, art galleries and artists’ studios, it is one of the most charming little street in Rome.
 Via Margutta runs parallel with one of the streets that lead from Piazza di Spagna to Piazza del Popolo.
 It is a peaceful oasis away from the hustle and bustle of the main streets.
 It is such a charming street to walk along and is full of little shops and studios.
 Definitely worth taking the short detour to walk along it and soak up the atmosphere.

 - The Victor Emmanuel Monument is a massive white marble monument, which was built to honor King Victor Emmanuel, whom was the first king of a unified Italy.
 The interior of the Victor Emmanuel Monument is free to walk through (and a great way to escape the heat for a few minutes!)

 - In terms of neighborhoods, Trastevere, is a bohemian neighborhood located south of the Vatican city, which should not be missed.
 Head towards Piazza di Santa Maria, take Via del Moro, with its many shops and cafes, then divert into the quiet cobblestoned side streets lined with crumbling buildings with faded paintwork.
 When you reach the piazza, join the locals and tourists and take a seat on the steps of the fountain – a great spot for people-watching.
 As you lose yourself down the winding cobblestone streets, you will realise why everyone falls in love with this magnificent neighborhood.
-From romantic winding alleyways and cobblestone streets to magestic churches and splendid piazzas, there is plenty to keep tourists busy in the neck of the woods!
+From romantic winding alleyways and cobblestone streets to magestic churches and splendid piazzas, there is plenty to keep tourists busy!
 One of the best parts about Trastevere is the amazing array of food choices that one has in this neighborhood.
 The area is filled with pizzeria, cafès, mom and pop trattorie, dance clubs, sidewalk vendors, and pubs and is an ideal way to begin or end the day.

 We first went to Trastevere for dinner on our first night in Rome.
 But we loved the neighborhood so much that we had to go back the next morning to see the neighborhood in broad daylight.
 Needless to say, Trastevere is a photographer’s delight!